 her nest.
 In the midst of the rush of angry weather, the bird sat on her nest, with peace.

-Peace does not mean to be in a place where there is no noise or trouble.
+Peace does not mean being in a place where there is no noise or trouble.
 Peace means to be in the midst of all the

 chaos and still be calm in the heart.
 Real peace is the state of mind, not the state of your surroundings.
 The mother

-bird at calm, despite her chaotic surroundings indeed was the best representation for PEACE.
+bird at calm, despite her chaotic surroundings indeed was the best representation of PEACE.